jsseidel/rclouddocs/1.8/guidoc/notebookassets.md

 ![Automatically Generated Link (URL) to RCloud Asset](img/assetlink.png)

 ## Binary Assets

 Assets can be binary (e.g. an image).
-RCloud auto-detects this and transparently encodes and decodes using base-64 encoding.
+RCloud transparently encodes and decodes using base-64 encoding.
 When possible, the content is displayed in its native format in the asset panel.

 ## Asset size

 Assets are limited to 2.5MB each.

 ## Cascading style sheets